mopidy/mopidy-mpd/README.rst

 - ``mpd/hostname``:
   Which address the MPD server should bind to.
-  This can be a network address or the path toa Unix socket:
+  This can be a network address or the path to a Unix socket:

   - ``127.0.0.1``: Listens only on the IPv4 loopback interface (default).
   - ``::1``: Listens only on the IPv6 loopback interface.